 This is a guest article by Kacey Mya Bradley: The Drifter Collective

-We’ve all heard about the benefits associated with scaling down our possessions and simplifying our lives.
-Everything from your finances, to organization skills, aesthetics, psychological clarity and the environment can benefit from a minimalist approach.
+Making the decision to scale down our possessions and simplifying our lives comes with significant benefits—everything from your finances, to organization skills, aesthetics, psychological clarity and the environment can improve when you embrace and implement a minimalist approach to life.

 But what does a simplified life look like in practice?